 The Daughters and Dad’s project encourages fathers/father-figures to play a greater role in supporting their daughters to develop physical confidence and competence and involve girls aged 5-11 in shaping how their families get active together.

 Weekly 90-minute group sessions combine practical and educational activities, with the programme teaching girls sports skills through fun games and physical activities and educating fathers about positive lifestyle role-modelling and parenting strategies.

-The first year of the project has been hugely successful, with plans to roll the Daughters and Dads programme out across a further five community club organisations in 2020.
+The first year of the project has been hugely successful, and this year the programme will be delivered at a further five community club organisations.

 View a Case Study from the first Pilot year and the impact of the programme on one family.